This page contains affiliate links. Please read our disclosure for more info.

 1) Tron Lightcycle Run

-The newest ride at Magic Kingdom is Tron Lightcycle Run, which opened in April 2023 and will be a priority for anyone who loves thrill rides.
+Tron Lightcycle Run opened in April 2023 and is a must do at Disney World for anyone who loves thrill rides.

 As you fly through the galaxy you never know what’s coming next.